python/cpython/Doc/faq/library.rst

 which in turn are a medium-level layer of abstraction on top of (among other things) low-level C file descriptors.

-For most file objects you create in Python via the builtin ``open`` constructor, ``f.close()`` marks the Python file object as being closed from Python's point of view, and also arranges to close the underlying C stream.
-This also happens automatically in f's destructor, when f becomes garbage.
+For most file objects you create in Python via the built-in ``open`` constructor, ``f.close()`` marks the Python file object as being closed from Python's point of view, and also arranges to close the underlying C stream.
+This also happens automatically in ``f``'s destructor, when ``f`` becomes garbage.

 But stdin, stdout and stderr are treated specially by Python, because of the special status also given to them by C.  Running ``sys.stdout.close()`` marks